sagemath/trac_to_gh/Issue 6525.md

 # Issue 6525: Enabling some GraphLatex options that were hard coded.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6525

 Original creator: fidelbarrera